MoeySeanJean/techjam2026/docs/PRECISION.md

 reflection that is the wrong reading, and the right one is more interesting.

 The organizers chose the *naive* implementation as the reference and listed `torch.compile` as a suggested **tool**.
-Those two choices together define the actual problem: you may reach for aggressive optimizations, but correctness is measured against the unoptimized reference, and it is *your* job to establish where a given tool is admissible.
-At narrow I/O dtypes the reference's own rounding noise, amplified through six layers, exceeds the tolerance — so a blanket `torch.compile` submission fails, and a submission that never checks would fail silently.
+Together those define the actual
+problem: you may reach for aggressive optimizations, but correctness is measured against the unoptimized reference, and establishing where a tool is admissible is your job.
+At narrow I/O dtypes the reference's own rounding noise, amplified through six layers, exceeds the tolerance — so a blanket `torch.compile` submission fails, and one that never checks fails silently.

-That reframes what the project contributes.
-It is not "we found a hole in your benchmark."
-It is **the discipline that lets aggressive tools be used exactly where they are provably correct, and nowhere else** — which is what the gate is for, and why `torch.compile` is a *candidate in our dispatch table* rather than merely a yardstick.
-It wins the shapes where it passes (long causal attention), and is rejected on the shapes where it does not (fp16/bf16 applied to the baseline), with no special-casing anywhere in the code.
+So this is not "we found a hole in your benchmark."
+It is **the discipline that lets aggressive tools be used exactly where they are provably correct**, which is why `torch.compile` is a *candidate in our dispatch table* rather than merely a
+yardstick: it wins the shapes where it passes and is rejected where it does not, with no special-casing anywhere in the code.

 ### Scope of this finding, now that the official shape list exists